First Universalist Society of Cincinnati

 8.9 A number smaller than a quorum, in any case, shall cause the meeting to be adjourned until a later date.

-8.10 The election concerning the Board of Trustees shall be by secret written ballot.
-Only members of the church in good standing may vote, and all voters shall be checked against a registration list before obtaining a ballot.
+8.10 The election concerning the Board of Trustees shall be performed in a manner such that the identity of the voter remains as anonymous as possible.
+Only members of the church in good standing may vote, and all voters shall be checked against a registration list.

 9. THE MINISTERS